lookjota/ai-task-manager/README.md

 - Fly.io
 - Railway

+### Deployment on Render.com

+To deploy this application to Render.com with Turso database:

+1. **Create a Web Service on Render**:
+   - Connect your GitHub repository
+   - Select the repository and branch to deploy
+   - Choose Node as the runtime

+2. **Set Environment Variables** in Render dashboard:
+   - `TURSO_DATABASE_URL`: Your Turso database URL (e.g., `libsql://your-db.aws-us-east-1.turso.io`)
+   - `TURSO_AUTH_TOKEN`: Your Turso authentication token
+   - `NODE_ENV`: Set to `production`

+3. **Configure Build & Start Commands**:
+   - Build Command: `npm run build`
+   - Start Command: `npm run start`

+The Docker image will automatically handle Prisma client generation with the correct binary targets for Render's environment.

+> **Note**: Make sure to keep `TURSO_DATABASE_URL` and `TURSO_AUTH_TOKEN` private.
+Use Render's secret management to store sensitive values.

 ### DIY Deployment

 If you're familiar with deploying Node applications, the built-in app server is production-ready.